DanielOaks/codingtest-birdhouse-admin/README.md

 # Shockbyte BirdHouses Admin Panel

-Move aside game servers, we've got a new task!
-This dashboard shows the status of all birdhouses using Shockbyte's innovative Smart BirdHouse technology.
+This dashboard shows the status of all birdhouses using the innovative Smart BirdHouse technology.

 We've got sections about the [Project Design](#project-design) (nice descriptions of how this is organised) and the [Project Log](#project-log) (stream-of-consciousness thoughts while developing this).